How to Book All-inclusive Resorts with Points

 How to Book?

-The easiest way to book is with points earned from the Chase Hyatt credit card.
-The card only requires spending $2,000 in the first three months to earn 40,000 points.
+The easiest way to book is with points earned from the World of Hyatt Chase Hyatt credit card.
 If you’re not into beach vacations, then check out the Park Hyatt NYC, Paris, Zurich, or Dubai (just to name a few of our favorites).
-The all-inclusivea cost from 20k to 25k per night, so the sign-up offer should be good for around two free nights.
-Hyatt points can also be earned from the Chase Sapphire or Ink cards as well.
+The all-inclusive resorts cost from 20k to 25k per night, so the sign-up bonus offer should be good for around two free nights.
+Hyatt points can also be earned from the Chase Sapphire or Ink Business cards as well.

 Thrifty Tip: Apply for this offer with a significant other and then book the two-night reservations back to back.
 The hotel will gladly combine the two reservations at check-in.

 Hyatt all-inclusives are usually one of our first suggestions for people looking to get huge value out of credit card travel rewards.
 The properties are fantastic and the food and service are excellent.
-Get more information about this card and other travel rewards cards here.
+Click Here to get more information about the Chase World of Hyatt Card.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any car